Juminstock/Juminstock/README.md

 <p>I'm a <i>beyond</i> growing Developer Relations 🧑🏻‍💻,

 I'm a Developer Relations with technical knowledge in web development with JavaScript, TypeScript and React.js (together with Next.js), I also have experience as Technical Writer with Docusaurus, Astro and Mintlify, I apply UX and product design techniques.
 Currently my main learning focus is Artificial Intelligence, Machine Learning and advanced learning models.

+Developer Relations focused on Blockchain and Web3, with knowledge in Technical Writing and decentralized application development.
+Growth Hacker, Public Speaker, and Community Manager.

 When I'm not working, I study, read, learn, teach, give talks, conduct classes and workshops, share valuable information, and contribute to the Web3 and Web2 development communities.
 I love helping and sharing knowledge.
 I'm a tech nerd who loves technology.
 Let's connect.
 Don't hesitate to write to me or follow us on social media, it's free and amazing.</p>